expo/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 ensure your app is in good shape to get accepted into the Apple and Google marketplaces.
 We can generate builds for you, but it's up to you to make your app awesome.

-## 1. Install exp
+## 1. Install Expo CLI

-XDE currently doesn't include an option for building a standalone app, so we'll need `exp` for this.
-Run `npm install -g exp` to get it.
+Expo CLI is the tool for developing and building Expo apps.
+Run `npm install -g expo-cli` to get it.

-If you haven't used `exp` before, the first thing you'll need to do is login with your Expo account using `exp login`.
+If you haven't created an Expo account before, you'll be asked to create one when running the build command.

 **Windows users** must have WSL enabled.
 We recommend picking Ubuntu from the Windows Store.
 Be sure to Launch Ubuntu at least once.
 After that, use an Admin powershell to run: